Waryway/MicroServiceEngine/README.md

 ## Router setup
 Make sure to extend the BaseRouter.
 More details to be added in the future!

+### Setting routes

+The microservice engine is using the [nikic/fast-route](https://packagist.org/packages/nikic/fast-route) library.
+You can find path mapping information in the nikic/fast-route readme.

 ### Example Routers

 #### Example Application